Krillh/Airzlinshire/Notes & WIP/Cultures.md

 ## Central Belief(s)

 Life is based on cycles.
 Everything cycles and cycles are circles.
+However, not all cycles are infinite. finite cycles are helices (that can look like spirals or spring shapes in 2D though).